Lucy Henry Library

 The City of Crestview sold the East Highway 90 building to Okaloosa Walton Community College (now Northwest Florida State College) in October 1993, enabling citizens in the north Okaloosa County area to attend college without traveling to the OWCC Main Campus at Niceville.
 The library still remained in a portion of the OWCC building until funding was secured to design and construct the present Crestview Robert L. F. Sikes Public Library located off North Highway 85 at 1445 Commerce Drive behind the Post Office.
 The current City library opened in June 2002.

-The library is a member of the Okaloosa County Public Library Cooperative.
+The library is a member of the Okaloosa County Public Library Cooperative

 Division of Library & Information Services

-Florida Department of State, Division of Library and Information Services recognizes the Robert L.F.
+, Division of Library and Information Services recognizes the Robert L.F.
 Sikes Public Library.